Posted on Sunday, August 18th, 2019 at 9:41 pm by Williams Hart

 Additionally, there are five states that had the most number of pedestrian fatalities in 2017, and these are California, Florida, New York, Arizona, and Texas.
 These states accounted for about 43% of pedestrian fatalities during the first half of 2017 despite the fact that they are home to only 30% of the U.S. population.
 The GHSA also claims that children and the elderly are the most vulnerable to this kind of accident.

-Workplace accidents are undeniably terrible for the victims and their respective families.
-That is why, if you are a victim of a workplace accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help.
-Workplace accident lawyers are always present, and they will be more than willing to help you in protecting your rights and in getting you the justice that you deserve.
+Car accidents, especially the auto-pedestrian ones, are quite difficult for the victims and their respective families.
+Thankfully, there are lawyers that specialize in car accidents/auto-pedestrian accidents, so if you are a victim of this kind of accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help from these lawyers.
+They will help you in protecting your rights and in getting you the justice that you deserve.

 Note: We report on the types of accidents and injuries our law firm has experience handling.
 Our hearts go out to victims of the accidents described on this blog, and we hope that future accidents, injuries, and deaths can be prevented.
 These posts are gathered from recent stories in the news.
 As new developments occur, these stories are often updated.
 If information contained within this article is false or outdated, please contact us so we can include the new information or make a correction.

 Disclaimer: Williams Hart hopes that by showing how often catastrophic accidents occur, we can begin a conversation about how to reduce or prevent them.
 We sincerely hope that the articles on our blog arm readers with the information needed to avoid being involved in such accidents.
 Content on this blog should not be construed as legal advice.